From: Bay City, Michigan. LA Opera: Elisabeth in Tannhäuser (2021, debut).

-During the 2019/20 season, Ms. Jakubiak will make a role and house debuts of Chrysothemis in a new production of Elektra by Christof Loy conducted by Antonio Pappano at Covent Garden and also in a Robert Carsen production conducted by Marc Albrecht at Palau de les Artes in Valencia.
-She will also be seen in a new production of Weinberger’s Schwanda at the Komische Oper Berlin.
-Concert performances include Strauss’ Four Last Songs with the Munich Philharmonic conducted by Francois Xavier Roth, Janáček’s Glagolitic Mass with the London Philharmonic with Edward Gardner, excerpts from Tannhauser as Elisabeth with the Boston Symphony Orchestra with Andris Nelsons and excerpts from Die Walküre as Sieglinde at the Verbier Festival with Gianandrea Noseda.
+Performances originally scheduled for the 2019/20 season included house debuts of Chrysothemis in a new production of Elektra by Christof Loy conducted by Antonio Pappano at Covent Garden and also in a Robert Carsen production conducted by Marc Albrecht at Palau de les Artes in Valencia, Weinberger’s Schwanda at the Komische Oper Berlin, and concert performances included Strauss’ Four Last Songs with the Munich Philharmonic conducted by Francois Xavier Roth, Janáček’s Glagolitic Mass with the London Philharmonic with Edward Gardner, excerpts from Tannhauser as Elisabeth with the Boston Symphony Orchestra with Andris Nelsons and excerpts from Die Walküre as Sieglinde at the Verbier Festival with Gianandrea Noseda.
+She reprised Eva in Die Meistersinger von Nürnberg at the Semperoper Dresden with Christian Thielemann.

 During the 2018/19 season, Ms. Jakubiak sang Marietta in a new production of Die tote Stadt at the Komische Oper directed by Robert Carsen.
 She joined Kirill Petrenko in a reprise of her role as Eva in Die Meistersinger von Nürnberg with the Bavarian State Opera.
 She will sang Elsa in Theater Bonn’s new production of Lohengrin.
 Ms. Jakubiak sang Strauss’ Four Last Songs with Symphony Orchestra Vlaanderen with Dmitri Jurowski.
 Other concert performances included the U.S. premiere of Martinu’s Julietta with the American Symphony Orchestra at Carnegie Hall, Janácek’s Glagolotic Mass with Hallé Orchestra and Erwartung with Bergen Philharmonic, both with Edward Gardiner.
 She also made a studio recording of Erwartung with the Chandos label.